 In December of 2020, the Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act was enacted as the second act of federal relief in response to COVID-19.
 The CRRSA Act provides approximately \$4.3 billion to support schools in the State, with the funds available to be spent through September 2023.
 This is in addition to the \$1.2 billion in Federal Coronavirus Aid, Relief and Economic Security (CARES) Act funding, which can be spent through September 2022.
 The CRRSA Act provides the State with \$4.0 billion through the Elementary and Secondary School Emergency Relief (ESSER) Fund and \$323 million through the Governor's Emergency Education Relief (GEER) Fund.
 Districts may generally use these funds for broad purposes, including general operating and pandemic-related costs such as purchasing personal protective equipment.
 Additionally, the State has been allocated approximately \$9.0 billion under the American Rescue Plan (ARP) Act's Elementary and Secondary School Emergency Relief Fund (ESSER).

-The District has received \$621,206 in CARES Act funding, and is expected to receive a total of \$13,394,665 through CRRSA and ARP funding.
-(See also "State Aid" herein.)
+The District has received \$6,448,518 of a total of \$16,003,741 in CRRSA and ARP funding.
+See also "State Aid" herein.

 Independent Audit